 Congrats, you’ve uploaded your first video!
 Satisfying, right?
 Now the video is published, you can access the video’s page where YouTubers like, comment, and share your content.

 To the video owner, this page offers a range of advanced settings.
 You can add annotations, subtitles, tags, location, paid promotions, or restrict age-sensitive content.
 This is where you access the video’s analytics, which offer valuable insight into how your video is performing.

 Face the music

 Let’s face it, claims-free music isn’t hard to find.
 But when you’ve spent hours perfecting your video, bland, repetitive music just isn’t going to cut it.
 Now you’ve learned how to upload a video to YouTube, think about optimising the audio experience too.
-Unlike YouTube’s free Audio Library, Lickd offers music for YouTube videos from real songs from real labels.
+Unlike YouTube’s free Audio Library, Lickd offers mainstream music for YouTube videos from real songs from real labels.
 Sign up and get 25% off your first track to get you started.